knightowl146/Test-Project/README.md

 **S.H.I.E.L.D**  is a lightweight yet powerful platform designed to bridge the gap between theoretical cybersecurity knowledge and practical application.

-It simulates a realistic SOC (Security Operations Center) environment where users can:
+It simulates a realistic SOC (Security Operations Center) environment which can:
 1.  **Attack**: Launch simulated cyber-attacks (SQLi, XSS, Brute-force).
 2.  **Monitor**: Watch the attacks be detected in real-time.
 3.  **Analyze**: Investigate incidents using an AI-powered Chatbot.